 With just about every rental search beginning online these days, it’s a given that con artists will try to take advantage of eager consumers.
-Combine the fake listings with rental brokers looking to pull a bait-and-switch with a rental of lower quality or higher rent, and you’ll have a hard time believing which listings are real.
+Combine fake listings with rental brokers looking to pull bait-and-switch operations with rentals of lower quality or higher rent, and you’ll have a hard time believing which listings are real.

-The Federal Trade Commission warns consumers about rental listing scams as a common danger on its website, instructing individuals to report suspected scams to the site the listing was posted on, as well as local law enforcement and the FTC itself.
+The Federal Trade Commission warns consumers about rental listing scams as a common danger on its website, instructing individuals to report suspected scams to the site the listing was posted on, as well as local law enforcement and the FTC.

 — The listing photos have an MLS watermark.